Docokids/Fever-module-chatbot/documentation/index.md

 ---
 layout: default
 title: Pediatric Fever Chatbot API
-nav_order: 1
+nav_order: 2
 ---

 # Pediatric Fever Chatbot API

-Welcome to the official documentation for the Pediatric Fever Chatbot API.
+Welcome to the official documentation for the **Fever Model** of **Docokids**, an AI-driven solution for pediatric fever assessment operating via a conversational API.
 This API leverages AI to assist in handling pediatric fever-related conversations, integrating seamlessly with platforms like DocoChat.

 ## Features